Underrated Image Comics – It’s Here To Reclaim

 • Golden Rage lets a unique concept run wild where old ladies who have been shunned make their own societies.
 All of the characters have nuance especially in how they interact with one another.
 Shame it ends so suddenly.

 • Above Snakes is a colorfully surreal look at the Wild West scenario about revenge.
 Following a gunslinger amid a club of avengers, readers experience just how dead they are inside.
 How?
-By colorful, hallucinatory birds that seem to feed on their grief.
+By hallucinatory birds that seem to feed on their grief.

 • 20th Century Men isn’t a sequel to 20th Century Boys… that’s a manga.
 But it does have a similar premise: everything that people were entertained by collide as the new millennium is on the horizon.
 Your favorite comics just makes history easier to digest.